Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 We’ve reduced the number of hours required to administratively and strategically manage a client by 50%, created a better way for our entire team to find the status of any client, and allowed our account managers to make strategy adjustments in real-time based on data and big picture goals with greater speed and accuracy every month.

 For Big Presence, all of this equates to an improved bottom line, better results for our clients and has even improved the culture within our agency as workflows improve and communication becomes easier.
 As the owner of Big Presence, I get full visibility into my business and can now find more opportunities to contribute to each client we work with.

-Here’s the full dashboard, if you want to see how all these pieces fit together.
+Here’s how the full custom dashboard looks like, if you want to see how all these pieces fit together.